ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+you would qualify her forconversation,
+yen must give her education with the
+actual world and itstranspiringevents.
+Urge her to read newspapers, and be­
+come familiar with the present charac­
+ter and improvements of our race­
+History is of some importance; but
+tbe past world is dead ; we have noth
+ing to do with it.
+Our thought and
+our concerns should be for the present
+world; to know what it is and im
+prove its condition.
+Let her have an
+intelligent opiuiou, and be able to sus­
 tain intelligent conversation accord
 ing to the mental, moral and religious
 improvement of our times.
 Let the